 For best results, serve chorizo queso immediately and enjoy while warm.

-Reheat on the stovetop on low heat, stirring until warmed through, or microwave in very brief bursts while stirring between each round.
+Reheat on the stovetop on low heat, stirring until warmed through, or microwave oven in very brief bursts while stirring between each round.

-Smoked Queso with Chorizo
+Smoked Queso Dip

 Equipment